Mercerenies/latitude/spec/ii_standard_library/string.md

 containing the concatenated results.
 The results are concatenated with `++`, which means `stringify` will be called to convert them to strings.

+### `String toUpper.`

+Converts every Unicode character in the string to uppercase, using simple 1-to-1 mapping.
+Characters with no uppercase equivalent are unmodified.
+Returns a new string.

+### `String toLower.`

+Converts every Unicode character in the string to lowercase, using simple 1-to-1 mapping.
+Characters with no lowercase equivalent are unmodified.
+Returns a new string.

+### `String toTitle.`

+Converts every Unicode character in the string to title case, using simple 1-to-1 mapping.
+Characters with no title case equivalent are unmodified.
+Returns a new string.